WHYAYE COMMITMENT AGAINST SLAVERY AND HUMAN TRAFFICKING

 Founded in May 2019, whyaye is on a mission to drive business change for companies in an outcome-focused, collaborative, and agile way.

-- 68 Mob Members, with eight more joining the Mob soon, all based in the United
+- 96 Mob Members, all based in the United Kingdom

 - Global impact across all continents